Wake turbulence: Parallel or crossing runways

 During takeoff and landing, an aircraft's wake sinks toward the ground and moves laterally away from the runway when the wind is calm.
-A 3 to 5 knot crosswind will tend to keep the upwind side of the wake in the runway area and may cause the downwind side to drift toward another runway.
+A 3 to 5 kn crosswind will tend to keep the upwind side of the wake in the runway area and may cause the downwind side to drift toward another runway.
 Since the wingtip vortices exist at the outer edge of an airplane's wake, this can be dangerous.

 Staying at or above the leader's glide path

 Glider pilots usually fly outside the wake turbulence generated by their tow planes, either above the wake (high tow) or below the wake (low tow).

 Warning signs

-Uncommanded aircraft movements (such as wing rocking) may be caused by wake.
-This is why maintaining situational awareness is critical.
-Ordinary turbulence is not unusual, particularly in the approach phase.
-A pilot who suspects wake turbulence is affecting his or her aircraft should get away from the wake, execute a missed approach or go-around and be prepared for a stronger wake encounter.
-The onset of wake can be subtle and even surprisingly gentle.
-There have been serious accidents (see the next section) where pilots have attempted to salvage a landing after encountering moderate wake only to encounter severe wake turbulence that they were unable to overcome.
-Pilots should not depend on any aerodynamic warning, but if the onset of wake is occurring, immediate evasive action is vital.
+Wake turbulence encounters commonly present as induced rolling and/or pitching moments, and may be difficult for pilots to distinguish from turbulence generated by other sources.
+The hazard is greatest at low altitude during take-off and landing, where there is less height available for recovery.

+When wake turbulence is suspected, avoidance is primarily achieved by adjusting the flight path to remain clear of the area behind and below the generating aircraft, including small changes in altitude or lateral position (preferably upwind) to exit the vortex region.
+On approach, discontinuing the landing attempt and executing a go-around is an available option for avoiding a developing or suspected wake encounter.